Pralekh-13/AdvanceJS-401-02/README.md

 # AdvanceJS-401-02
-To change color click on click me button.it will change the colors of child div using setColor function.
+To change color click on click me button.it will change the colors of child div using setColor function in index.js file.